AMF MiFID II investment firm authorisation in France

 - Capital plan — initial own funds, ongoing methodology, K-factor calculation where Class 2

-- AML / CTF programme with designated déclarant TRACFIN and correspondant TRACFIN
+- AML / CTF programme with a designated déclarant TRACFIN and correspondant TRACFIN

-- Transaction-reporting framework — MiFIR Article 26 reporting to AMF
+- Transaction-reporting framework — MiFIR Article 26 reporting, built and tested before grant

 7. Realistic timing